Homicide, etc.

 R. v.
 M.M.
 First Degree Murder.

 Client was charged with three counts of first degree murder.
 The client was discharged on one count at the preliminary inquiry, and went to trial on the other two.
 During pretrial motions, cross-examination of several officers revealed that police had withheld disclosure— which revealed their own misconduct— from the defence and the Court, and had given false evidence (see Exposing Misconduct).
 Critical evidence was excluded as a result, and the second count of first degree murder was ultimately stayed.
 The jury convicted on the third count after the trial Judge dismissed Joel’s objections to two crucial elements of his charge, but the Court of Appeal overturned the conviction and sent the matter back for a new trial, explicitly affirming the validity of Joel’s objections.
 At that new trial, the Crown re-animated the previously stayed count (a tactic aimed at shoring up its prosecution, that required the assistance of the Deputy Attorney General for the province of Ontario).
-Despite this unprecedented step, the client was acquitted on that charge, after deliberating for more than seven days.
+Despite this unprecedented step, the jury acquitted the client on that charge, after deliberating for more than seven days.
 The jury failed to reach a verdict on the remaining count, and the Court declared a mistrial.

 R. v.
 A.G.
 Administering a Noxious Substance.